 The Hadzabe tribe, with only 2,000 members, is a fascinating people who provide us with a glimpse into life in Tanzania in the past.
 Local hunters will put on a show for us, demonstrating hunting techniques.
 This display, far from being a mere show, reveals a lot about their daily lives when they have to hunt.

-End of our 6day Tanzania Cultural Tour and Wildlife Safari
+End of our 6day Safari in Tanzania, Cultural Tours and Wildlife Safari

 2nd & 3rd Night